jae1001/FibreCOP/README.md

 Analysis data is stored in FibreCOP_result.csv

-Code developed by Dr. A. Kaniyoor, Macromolecular Materials Laboratory, University of Cambridge, Cambridge, UK Correspondednce can also be directed to Prof. J. A. Elliott, University of Cambridge, Cambridge, UK
+Code developed by Dr. A. Kaniyoor, Macromolecular Materials Laboratory, University of Cambridge, Cambridge, UK Correspondence can also be directed to Prof. J. A. Elliott, University of Cambridge, Cambridge, UK

 Reference Publication:
 Quantifying Alignment in Carbon Nanotube Yarns and Similar 2D Anisotropic Systems.